What is Zero Trust Security?

 Network Segmentation

-Micro-segmentation isolating workloads, software-defined perimeter (SDP), zero trust network access (ZTNA) replacing VPN, and limiting blast radius of breaches.
+Micro-segmentation isolating workloads, software-defined perimeter (SDP), zero trust network access (ZTNA), and reduced broad VPN exposure through application-aware access controls.

 Application Security